Threatened Species – Fauna

 Key information on the endangered King Island birds: King Island Scrubtit and Brown Thornbill Survey Results March 2019 report prepared by Matt Webb and Dr Ross Crates

-A project is underway: “Enhancing KIBT habitat patches for future corridor”, supported by Cradle Coast Authority, through funding from the Australian Government.
+Stage 1 completed April 2023, supported by Cradle Coast Authority, through funding from the Australian Government.
 It aids the recovery of the endemic and critically endangered King Island Brown Thornbill (KIBT) via protection and restoration of native vegetation through stock exclusion, improved wallaby and weed management.
 More information is available at Birds of King Island website.

 Counting our Birds – The Wings on King Project 2016 onwards…

 Wings on King is a bird-monitoring project that will be officially launched in April, 2017.
 It is the initiative of the KINRMG and operates under an MOU with BirdLife Australia.
 It is being developed and undertaken entirely by volunteers.
 While its broad aim is to use the bush birds of King Island as an indicator of the sustainability of King Island as a whole, a particular focus will be placed on monitoring the four listed threatened subspecies.
 These are the: